Roy-Hu/kernel/README.md

  separate C procedure, so that the machine language code for the idle process then automatically gets loaded into memory along with the rest of your kernel; you wouldn’t actually call this procedure, but rather you can initialize the pc value for the idle process to the address of this code for idle.<del>
- - Create the first “regular” process, known as the init process, and load the initial program into it.
+ - <del>Create the first “regular” process, known as the init process, and load the initial program into it.
 In this step, guide yourself by the file load.template that we provide, which shows a skeleton of the procedure necessary to load an executable program from a Linux file into memory as a Yalnix process.
 This initial process will serve a role similar to that of the “init” process in Unix/Linux as